 Here is a pic of my current closet.
 These were the favourites over the winter.

-I know I could get more matching hangers.
+I really could get more matching hangers.
 I really love the dollar store velvet hangers.
 They are great for making sure your clothes don’t fall on the floor or into your laundry basket.
-Just don’t twist around the hook at the top as they will fall off eventually.
+Just don’t twist around the hook at the top as it will just fall off eventually.

 Some great tips for Decluttering your Clothes:

 - Try on each piece of clothing.
 How does it make you feel?
 Does it make you feel like a queen?
 In charge of your life?
 If not, get rid of it.